 New York City Walk for PKD

-The New York City Chapter wants to thank you for joining us at our Walk for PKD.
-We had a very successful day and appreciate all of those that donated or came out to the walk.
-Registration for the event is now closed, but donations are still being accepted through December 31.
+The New York City Chapter wants to thank everyone for participating and fundraising for the 2014 Walk for PKD.
+We had a very successful day and appreciate all of the support.
+We look forward to seeing you this fall at the 2015 New York City Walk for PKD!

 Latest Free Webinar